hazelcast/hazelcast-python-client/README.rst

 ~~~~~~~~~

 Hazelcast Python client requires a working Hazelcast cluster to run.
-This cluster handles the storage and manipulation of the user data.
+This cluster handles the storage and manipulation of the user data..

 A Hazelcast cluster consists of one or more cluster members.
 These
 members generally run on multiple virtual or physical machines and are